risc0/risc0/website/api/blockchain-integration/contracts/verifier.md

 1. Use the [`IRiscZeroVerifier` interface][IRiscZeroVerifier.sol@v0.10]. <br/>
    Each verifier contract we release implements this interface.
 The interface will route your `verify()` call to the appropriate base verifier contract.

-1. Use a [base verifier contract](https://github.com/risc0/risc0-ethereum/blob/main/contracts/src/groth16/RiscZeroGroth16Verifier.sol) directly. <br/>
+1. Use a base verifier contract, such as [RiscZeroGroth16Verifier.sol][RiscZeroGroth16Verifier.sol@v0.10] directly. <br/>
    Base verifier contracts are stateless and immutable.
 When new versions of the RISC Zero proof system are released, a new verifier contract will be deployed.
    The base verifier contracts we have deployed are enumerated in the [Addresses](#addresses) section below.